mozilla/open-innovation-curriculum/personal-leadership/content.md

 * Moderately Extrovert
 * Moderately Introvert

+> <i class="fa fa-magic"></i>  If people are uncertain where they belong, eve with percentages, tell them to go with their instinct based on what they have learned so far.

 #####  <i class="fa fa-file"></i> Slide: Extravert & Introvert (E/I)

 * Ask people to discuss the answer in their group.
 * Ask one or two people from each group to share something a reoccurring theme they see in their group.

-<i class="fa fa-microphone"></i>
+<i class="fa fa-microphone"></i> Speakers Notes

 Generally, extraverts will be interested in parties or being around people.
 They get their energy from being with others.
 Introverts will be interested in chilling out alone, or with a couple of close friends, maybe reading a book or talking over a bottle of wine.

 You should also point out that extroverts and introverts operate very differently in group settings -- like meetings and brainstorming sessions.
 Extroverts are generally louder, think out loud and react quickly.
 Introverts tend to be quieter, like thinking before they talk and focus on one thing at a time.
-Ask something like “how might you design something like a brainstorm with both extraverts and introverts in mind?”
+Ask something like “how might you design something like a brainstorm with both extraverts and introverts in mind?”.

 ##### Sensing (Observant) & Intuitive (S/N)